-- The property tax rate remained steady at the rate of 46 cents per \$100 valuation, and the solid waste fee increased from \$22 per month to \$25 per month to reflect inflationary increases from service providers. - The overall operating budget allows the Town to maintain the current levels of service for public safety, planning and development, culture and recreation, environmental services, public works, and general government. - Employee staffing and compensation continues to be a significant focus with a 5% cost of living adjustment for all staff to keep the Town's pay plan competitive with surrounding communities.
-Sworn law enforcement officers received an additional 5% pay adjustment to ensure positive recruitment and retention for these highly sought-after personnel. - Town staff continue to closely monitor inflationary effects on the acquisition of goods and services. - Several new capital projects were funded to maintain and improve the Town's parks and recreation facilities. - While no new large capital projects were funded, staff continue to work on previously funded projects such as the new Public Works Facility and The Farm Park entrance. - The budget continues the Town's commitment for the implementation of the Main Street Vision Plan by continuing to fund the construction and implementation of these streetscape and road realignment projects.
+- The property tax rate reduced to 40 cents per \$100 valuation, and the solid waste fee remained steady at \$25 per month.
+These levels are still anticipated to meet the inflationary demand and service level increases. - The overall operating budget allows the Town to maintain the current levels of service for public safety, planning and development, culture and recreation, environmental services, public works, and general government. - Employee staffing and compensation continues to be a significant focus with a 3.25% cost of living adjustment for all staff to keep the Town's pay plan competitive with surrounding communities. - Town staff continue to closely monitor inflationary effects on the acquisition of goods and services.
+Recent economic reports suggests that inflation is moderating at 2.4%. - The Town Board completed a review of its five-year Capital Improvement Plan and has set a course to fund several buildings for the new Town Campus site.
+A portion of the property tax rate is dedicated to providing a stable source of long-term funds for this effort. - The budget continues the Town's commitment for the implementation of the Main Street Vision Plan by continuing to fund the construction and implementation of these streetscape and road realignment projects.